 The Porcelain Enamel Institute hardness ratings are:

-Pay close attention to the ratings test that measures porosity, which is the percentage of water absorbed.
-A tile's porosity is critical especially when choosing tile for kitchens and baths, since these areas need moisture-proof flooring.
+A tile's porosity is critical - especially when choosing tile for kitchens and baths, since these areas need moisture-proof flooring.
 Porous tile shouldn't be used outdoors where cold weather produces freeze / thaw cycles.
-The classifications for the porosity of tile are: impervious (least absorbent), vitreous, semivitreous and nonvitreous (most absorbent).
+The classifications for the porosity of tile are: impervious (least absorbent), vitreous, semi-vitreous and non-vitreous (most absorbent).

 The firing process affects the hardness of tile.
 Usually, the longer and hotter the firing, the harder the tile will be.
 The raw tile material, called bisque, is either single-fired or double-fired.